Video Analysis

 Optical Flow Vector Field Analysis

-Gravitic propulsion creates localized spacetime curvature, affecting how photons (light) and matter move.
-Optical flow vectors bending or concentrating near the drone reflects gravitational lensing or spacetime warping as light paths are altered by high-mass-equivalent fields.
+The first video detects directional motion, and the second video detects irregular pixel movement, specifically, areas where the motion differs from its surrounding area.
+Optical flow vectors bending or concentrating near the drone reflect gravitational lensing or spacetime warping as light paths are altered by high-mass-equivalent fields.
 Vector field irregularities are consistent with non-Newtonian motion and inertial cancellation.
-The first video detects the directional motion, and the second video detects irregular pixel movement, areas where the motion is different from its surrounding area.
-In the second video, an anomalous pixel motion halo around the drone is present during the redshift period.
+In the second video, an anomalous pixel motion halo around the drone is present during the redshift period, along with other anomalies throughout the video, primarily visible in the drone's horizontal field.

 Pixel Divergence